openschc/openschc/examples/udp/README.rst

    \=======================================================================================/

   then send one SCHC-processed COAP packet.
-  Since their is no compression Rule (except the mandatory "no-compression" Rule), the packet is simply prepended with the 12/4 RuleID and passed to the fragmentation sublayer.
+  Since there is no compression Rule (except the mandatory "no-compression" Rule), the packet is simply prepended with the 12/4 RuleID and passed to the fragmentation sublayer.
   It is then fragmented into 13 SCHC Fragments, which are sent over UDP.
   Hit Ctrl+C to exit.